List of islands of Ontario

 View of islands in Lake Huron between Manitoulin Island (left) and the northwestern tip of the Bruce Peninsula (right).
 North is oriented towards the upper left in this photo taken from the International Space Station on April 10, 2022.
 The largest island completely shown is Fitzwilliam Island on the left side.

-This is a list of islands of Ontario.
+This is a list of islands of Ontario, by lake or river.